TomasBeuzen/binderhub-aws-docs/binderhub_AWS_DOCKERHUB.md

 GitHubRepoProvider:
   access_token: <your_token>
 ```
 - I also found it useful to specify the culling behaviour of the hub (the deletion of inactive pods/users).
 By default the culling process runs every ten minutes and basically culls any user pods that have been inactive for more than one hour.
 While this is a defautl setting, I like to explicitly include it in `config.yaml` for clarity.
 Also, “inactivity” is defined as no response from the user’s browser, but sometimes a user will not be using their computer but will leave their browser open.
 I therefore like to also impose a max age on a pod to delete pods in this situation.
-To do this, add the following to `config.yaml`:
+To do this, add the following to the `jupyterhub` header in `config.yaml` (read more about this in the [JH docs here](https://zero-to-jupyterhub.readthedocs.io/en/stable/jupyterhub/customizing/user-management.html)):

 ```yaml
 jupyterhub: